top of page

 Currently, the only supported sync method is via the IRE_API.
 There are three sync modes available:

-1. POPULATE_ONLY: Populates the CMDB, but does not remove CIs.
-If a resource is Not Existing, it sets the operational status to '6' (retire).
+1. POPULATE_ONLY: Populates (and updates) the CMDB, but does not remove CIs.

-3. POPULATE_AND_DELETE_WHEN_REMOVED: Populates the CMDB and removes CIs that have been removed from vROps.
-If a resource is Not Existing, it sets the operational status to '6' (retire).
+3. POPULATE_AND_DELETE_WHEN_REMOVED: Populates (and updates) the CMDB and removes CIs that have been removed from vROps.
+If a vROps resource is Not Existing, it sets the operational status of its corresponding CI to 6 (retire).

 There are several example configuration files available here: